 We continue to advise on the safety of the construction of the US$9 billion new King Abdulaziz International Airport at Jeddah which has now started testing and commissioning for a full opening in September 2019.
 The first two gates opened in September and all of the national carrier’s flights will migrate to the terminal by May 2019.

 Following an invitation to assist the insurers of part of the new Riyadh Metro system by undertaking a very satisfactory survey visit we were asked to look at construction fire risks on the Copenhagen Metro extension sites and visited these in October.

 We also provided pro bono advice in respect of fire safety in a historic town centre

-Expert Witness Work We have presently instructed in three interesting cases:
+Expert Witness Work We have presently instructed in four interesting cases: